sap-tutorials/Tutorials/tutorials/xsa-cross-container-access/xsa-cross-container-access.md

 ![Check service name](service.png)

->Note: The CLI client can be executed from a HANA express command line as user `hxeadm` or downloaded to your computer using the download manager available after you [register to download SAP HANA, express edition](https://www.sap.com/cmp/ft/crm-xu16-dat-hddedft/index.html)
+>The CLI client can be executed from a HANA express command line as user `hxeadm` or downloaded to your computer using the download manager available after you [register to download SAP HANA, express edition](https://www.sap.com/cmp/ft/crm-xu16-dat-hddedft/index.html)

 Open the `mta.yaml` file in your consuming application and go to the **Resources** tab.
 Create a new resource of type `org.cloudfoundry.existing-service`.